canalplus/rx-player/FILES.md

 ### `src/core/stream/`: Segment-picking logic

-The code there calculate which segments should be downloaded, ask for their download and push the segments into the `SegmentBuffers`.
+The code there calculate which segments should be downloaded, ask for their download and push the segments into the `SegmentSinks`.

 ### `src/core/decrypt/`: Decryption handling